Unplanned Outages

 Our crews work into the evening to carry out as many repairs as they can, but for safety reasons we may need to stand them down when it gets dark (usually around 9pm) and ask them to continue at first light the following day.

-We will also stand down crews if conditions are dangerous, for example, it is unsafe to scale ladders to access poles in strong winds.
+We will also stand down crews if conditions are dangerous, for example, it is unsafe to climb ladders to access poles in strong winds.

 We do our very best to prepare for extreme weather events and respond quickly by having extra crews on the ground ready to make repairs and restore power to our customers.

 Our customers have an important role to play too – before the wild weather arrives, please take the time to secure anything that could blow into lines, such as corrugated iron roofing, loose plastic bale wrapping, outdoor furniture and trampolines.
-Keeping your trees and vegetation clear of power lines is also a big help – overgrown trees cause a quarter of all outages on our network, especially during high winds and storms when branches blow into power lines.
+Keeping your trees and vegetation clear of power lines is also a big help – overgrown trees cause one in five outages on our network, especially during high winds and storms when branches blow into power lines.

 If you see downed lines, you must stay well clear as they may be live – call our emergency line on 0800 27 27 27 or 111 immediately.